By now, the damaging effects of the present pandemic are felt in nearly every corner of the globe.

 Speaking of network, your references are likely your most important professional contacts.

-If you haven’t already, call up your existing references, give them a heads up that you’re on the job hunt again, and confirm their availability to remain your reference.
+If you haven’t already, call your existing references, give them a heads up that you’re on the job hunt again, and confirm their availability to remain your reference.

-Don’t forget to also reach out to former bosses and colleagues you just parted ways with, and ask if they are willing to be a reference for you.
+Don’t forget to reach out to former bosses and colleagues you just parted ways with, and ask if they are willing to be a reference for you.
 Offering to reciprocate will get you far.

 What to Do If You’re Running Out of Money